 History of the American Customer Satisfaction Index

-The American Customer Satisfaction Index (ACSI) is the only national cross-industry benchmark of customer satisfaction in the United States.
+The American Customer Satisfaction Index (ACSI) is the only national cross-industry measure of customer satisfaction in the United States.
 This strategic economic indicator is based on customer evaluations of the quality of goods and services purchased in the United States and produced by domestic and foreign firms with substantial U.S. market shares.
 The ACSI measures the quality of economic output as a complement to traditional measures of the quantity of economic output.

 The ACSI was started in the United States in 1994 by researchers at the University of Michigan, in conjunction with the American Society for Quality in Milwaukee, Wisconsin, and CFI Group in Ann Arbor, Michigan.
 The Index was developed to provide information on satisfaction with the quality of products and services available to consumers.
 Before the ACSI, no national measure of quality from the perspective of the user was available.